 - Attention Deficit Hyperactivity Disorder (ADHD)

-- Obsessive-Compulsive Disorder (OCD)
+- Obsessive Compulsive Disorder (OCD)

-- Eating Disorder
+- Eating Disorders

 - Bipolar Disorder

-- Psychosis (thought disorders)
+- Psychosis (though disorders)

 - Severe Aggression

-- Sleep Problems
+- Sleep problems

 Medication can only be prescribed by a medical doctor, usually a pediatrician or child psychiatrist.
 Before a doctor recommends medication as part of treatment, they will complete a comprehensive evaluation to gain a complete understanding of a child's problems.
 Although medication can have a significant impact on mental health symptoms, it is often only one part of a larger treatment plan for a child.